 In some cases an accident may be caused by a defective auto part or the failure of a critical safety component such as tires, brakes, airbags, seatbelts or others.
-It is important to speak with an attorney immediately so that liability can be established through a full investigation of the accident and the vehicle.
+It is important to speak with an attorney in Dallas immediately so that liability can be established through a full investigation of the accident and the vehicle.

-Contact us by calling (214) 295-1008 so that our attorneys at Lenahan Law Firm can protect your right to the compensation you deserve.
+Contact us by calling (214) 295-1008 so that our attorneys at The Lenahan Law Firm can protect your right to the compensation you deserve.

 - What You Need to Know About Kia’s SUV Recalls